hphelion/documentation/commercial/commerical.services-focus-overview.md

 ###Using the Administration Dashboard### {#dashboard}

-You can use the [HP Helion OpenStack&#174; Dashboard](/helion/openstack/services/dashboard/overview/) to work with the Focus service.
+You can use the [HP Helion OpenStack Dashboard](/helion/openstack/services/dashboard/overview/) to work with the Focus service.

 ###Using the API to access Focus### {#API}